Dangal (2016 film): Box office

 Dangal grossed ₹716 crore after its initial run.
 It included ₹511 crore in India and ₹205 crore overseas.
 After it collected a nett of ₹345 crore over its third weekend from release, it beat the record held by PK for the highest grossing Indian film.

 Dangal became highest grossing Indian film worldwide in July 2017, with an estimated gross of ₹2,000 crore by some sources, after its second phase of release in China and Taiwan.
-These numbers could be fake as there are no concrete source for these.
 In July 2017, a spokesperson for Aamir Khan denied the reports that Dangal has crossed ₹ 2,000 crore worldwide.
 The worldwide distributor share of Dangal was ₹525 crore as of 1 June 2017.
-As of June 2017, the worldwide gross of Dangal stood at US$307 million (₹2,000 crore).
+As of June 2017, the worldwide gross of Dangal stood nearly at US$307 million (₹2,000 crore) with some sources.
 Dangal emerged as 30th highest-grossing film of 2016 worldwide and the fifth highest-grossing non-English film of all time.
-The Movie was marketed by a Mumbai Based company named Spice PR owned by Prabhat Choudhary.